 How to be a better and more engaged manager?

 We know it’s not easy to change the way you work and your everyday habits, but these are some tips on what you can do to be more engaged.

 There is no point in beating around the bush, just go straight to your employees and ask their opinions.

 You can get a lot from an anonymous employee survey with nicely designed and formulated questions.
 For example, you can find out how your employees feel when it comes to working, know what they like about the job, and some negative points that could be fixed.
-It is a great way to see the problems and an excellent opportunity to let your employees work on solving the problem.
+It is a great way to see the problems and, at the same time, an excellent opportunity to let your employees work on solving the problem.